Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 50-point total in five of 11 games (45.5%) this season.
+- Cincinnati and its opponents have gone over the current 49.5-point total in five of 11 games (45.5%) this season.

-- Los Angeles' games have gone over 50 points in five of 11 chances this season.
+- Sunday's over/under is 3.4 points lower than the two team's combined 52.9 points per game average.

-- The two teams combine to average 52.9 points per game, 2.9 more than the over/under in this contest.
+- The 47.1 combined points per game that these two squads have allowed this season are 2.4 fewer than the 49.5 over/under in this contest.

-- This contest's over/under is 2.9 points more than the 47.1 these two squads combine to surrender per game this season.

-- The average total in Bengals games this season is 46.2, 3.8 points fewer than Sunday's over/under of 50.
+- The Bengals and their opponents score an average of 46.2 points per game, 3.3 fewer than Sunday's total.

-- The 50.3 PPG average total in Chargers games this season is 0.3 points more than this game's over/under.

 Bengals stats and trends

-- Cincinnati has played 11 games, with six wins against the spread.

-- The Bengals have covered the spread twice this season when favored by 3 points or more (in four chances).

-- Cincinnati's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Cincinnati's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Cincinnati records more than 26.6 points, it is 5-1 against the spread and 5-1 overall.
+- Cincinnati is 5-1 against the spread and 5-1 overall this season when the team records more than 26.6 points.

-- Cincinnati is 4-2 against the spread and 5-1 overall when the team amasses more than 350.2 yards.
+- When Cincinnati churns out over 350.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Bengals have turned the ball over 15 times this season, three more turnovers than the Chargers have forced (12).
+- The Bengals have turned the ball over three more times (15 total) than the Chargers have forced a turnover (12) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Chargers.